 In stormwater channels, the Gavin Power Plant team has successfully utilized riprap, periodic rock check dams, and outlet protection to reduce storm water velocity and minimize the potential for erosion.
 There are isolated instances where sedimentation has filled the voids of placed riprap, which is maintained as needed to minimize sediments reaching the ponds.
-Erosion rills and gullies were observed in isolated areas but was not identified as a systemic issue (Photographs 17 and 18).
-The overall stability of the cover, good vegetative practices and proper functioning of the storm water channels provide evidence that the Gavin Power Plant team has successfully controlled storm water flow on graded slopes within the RWL.
+Erosion rills and gullies were observed in isolated areas but were not identified as a systemic issue (Photograph 17).
+The overall stability of the cover, good vegetative practices and proper functioning of the storm water channels provide evidence that the Gavin Power Plant team is successfully controlling storm water flow on graded slopes within the RWL.

-At the summit of the RWL in the center of vertical Phase F2 expansion, an interim elevation of approximately 932 feet has been reached.
-It will remain at that elevation until FGD fills in adjacent constructed cells achieves an equivalent elevation of 932 feet.
-Surface water at the summit of Phase F2 is managed by chimney drains (Photographs 19) that are connected and flow to the leachate collection system at the bottom of the landfill.
+At the summit of the RWL in the center of vertical Phase F2 expansion, an interim elevation of approximately 965 feet has been reached.
+It will remain at that elevation until FGD fill in adjacent constructed cells achieves an approximate equivalent elevation.
+Surface water at the summit of Phase F2 is managed by chimney drains (Photograph 19) that are connected and flow to the leachate collection system at the bottom of the landfill.